Who we are

 BICS, an international player

-Headquartered in Brussels, BICS is our international wholesale solutions division, with regional offices in Bern, Dubai, New York and Singapore, and satellite offices in Beijing and San Francisco, as well as local representation in Accra, Cape Town, Miami, Montevideo, Nairobi and Toronto.
+BICS is a top global voice carrier and the leading provider of mobile data services.
+Headquartered in Brussels, BICS offers global connectivity with strong presence in Africa, Americas, Asia-Pacific, Europe and Middle East.
+They have regional offices in Bern, Madrid, Dubai, New York, San Francisco and Singapore, a satellite office in Beijing and local representation in Accra, Cape Town, Miami, Montevideo, Nairobi and Toronto.

 Our company values